abhilash-neog/abhilash-neog.github.io/_projects/1_project.md

 layout: page
 title: Convergence Analysis of PINN for solving inverse PDEs
 description: The inverse PDE problem, despite being an important and impactful problem suffers from certain limitations.
 The primary issue is the difficulty in converging the physics-informed loss, which enforces the satisfaction of partial differential equations (PDEs).
 This is a common challenge when training Physics-Informed Neural Networks (PINNs) in general and not specific to the inverse problem.
-It can be attributed to several factors, and addressing these issues may help improve the convergence of the physics-informed loss.
-So, the goal of this project is to analyze the convergence of the PINN loss function under the inverse problem setting and consider techniques that can potentially improve the convergence problem.
-In this project, we primarily focus on weighing the loss terms during training.
-The idea is that, since the data-driven loss converges easily and the PDE loss does not, we decrease the weight of the data-driven loss with training iterations while increasing the weight of the PDE loss term.
 importance: 2
 category: work
 redirect: https://abhilash-neog.github.io/assets/pdf/pinn.pdf